jim22k/sscdf/Specification.md

 ## Details of Storing a Single Object

 ### Metadata
-Each stored object contains up to 3 pieces of metadata.
+Each stored object contains a metadata attribute, which stores a string parseable as JSON.
-These are stored as netCDF attributes of type string.
+Within the JSON are the following keys:

 - format (mandatory)
+- shape (mandatory)
-- datatype (mandatory)
+- data_types (mandatory)
+- iso_value (optional)
 - comment (optional)

-The format is used to determine the whether the object is a Matrix, Vector, or Scalar, as formats are unique across all ranks of tensors.
-The format also determines what named arrays must exist.
+The format is used to determine the whether the object is a Matrix or Vector as well as the layout.
+The layout uniquely determines what named arrays must exist.

+The shape must be a list of integers representing the shape of the Matrix or Vector.

-The datatype represents the GraphBLAS datatype and is usually a redundant piece of information, given that netCDF arrays contain their datatype.
-However, GraphBLAS bool type does not have an equivalent data type in netCDF, so this attribute allows for proper roundtripping of GraphBLAS objects of all data types.
+The data_types is a map of each named array to its datatype and is usually a redundant piece of information, given that netCDF arrays contain their datatype.
+However, not all available datatypes have a corresponding datatype in netCDF4, so these are explicitly stated for the purpose of proper round-tripping.

+If the Matrix or Vector is iso-valued, the single value is listed as `iso_value` and no `values` array is defined.
+The value should be a JSON int or float or bool.
+The actual datatype will be deciphered from the datatype entry.

 The comment is optional and is not used when reconstituting the GraphBLAS object.
 It is purely for the use of describing the data to human users.